Petroleum reservoir: Seal / cap rock

-The membrane seal will leak whenever the pressure differential across the seal exceeds the threshold displacement pressure, allowing fluids to migrate through the pore spaces in the seal.
+A membrane seal will leak whenever the pressure differential across the seal exceeds the threshold displacement pressure, allowing fluids to migrate through the pore spaces in the seal.
 It will leak just enough to bring the pressure differential below that of the displacement pressure and will reseal.

-The hydraulic seal occurs in rocks that have a significantly higher displacement pressure such that the pressure required for tension fracturing is actually lower than the pressure required for fluid displacement – for example, in evaporites or very tight shales.
+A hydraulic seal occurs in rocks that have a significantly higher displacement pressure such that the pressure required for tension fracturing is actually lower than the pressure required for fluid displacement—for example, in evaporites or very tight shales.
 The rock will fracture when the pore pressure is greater than both its minimum stress and its tensile strength then reseal when the pressure reduces and the fractures close.

 Unconventional reservoirs

-Unconventional (oil & gas) reservoirs are accumulations where oil & gas phases are tightly bound to the rock fabric by strong capillary forces, requiring specialised measures for evaluation and extraction.Unconventional reservoirs form in completely different ways to conventional reservoirs, the main difference being that they do not have "traps".
+Unconventional (oil and gas) reservoirs are accumulations where oil and gas phases are tightly bound to the rock fabric by strong capillary forces, requiring specialised measures for evaluation and extraction.
+Unconventional reservoirs form in completely different ways to conventional reservoirs, the main difference being that they do not have "traps".
 This type of reservoir can be driven in a unique way as well, as buoyancy might not be the driving force for oil and gas accumulation in such reservoirs.
 This is analogous to saying that the oil which can be extracted forms within the source rock itself, as opposed to accumulating under a cap rock.
 Oil sands are an example of an unconventional oil reservoir.

-Unconventional reservoirs and their associated unconventional oil are always changing in their definitions, as they encompass a broad spectrum of petroleum extraction and refinement techniques, as well as many different sources.

-Due to how the oil is contained within the source rock, unconventional reservoirs require that the extracting entity function as a mining operation rather than drilling and pumping like a conventional reservoir.
+Unconventional reservoirs and their associated unconventional oil encompass a broad spectrum of petroleum extraction and refinement techniques, as well as many different sources.
+Since the oil is contained within the source rock, unconventional reservoirs require that the extracting entity function as a mining operation rather than drilling and pumping like a conventional reservoir.
 This has tradeoffs, with higher post-production costs associated with complete and clean extraction of oil being a factor of consideration for a company interested in pursuing a reservoir.
 Tailings are also left behind, increasing cleanup costs.
-Despite these tradeoffs, unconventional oil is being pursued at a higher rate due to the scarcity of conventional reservoirs around the world.
+Despite these tradeoffs, unconventional oil is being pursued at a higher rate because of the scarcity of conventional reservoirs around the world.